 - Prepare doctoral interns for entry-level practice in the provision of professional psychological services within integrated counseling and health centers in higher education.

 - Increase knowledge, skills, and awareness regarding multicultural competence, interpersonal sociocultural differences, and individual identity as they relate to all aspects of professional practice, with a focus on social justice.

 - Assist in the development of an integrated personal and professional identity based in the application of scientific knowledge, professional values and ethics, and with attention to the power of authenticity.

-The CHW Intern Manual 2020-2021 [PDF] provides detailed information regarding the internship, which provides 2000 total hours and 500 direct service hours.
+The CHW Intern Manual 2022-2023 [PDF] provides detailed information regarding the internship, which provides at least 2000 total hours and 500 direct service hours consistent with APA accreditation and Massachusetts licensure requirements.
 The manual reviews the Internship's training requirements, direct service activities, learning elements, supervision structure, competencies, evaluation, and other important information.
 Applicants are encouraged to review this information to determine if the internship is a fit for their professional goals and interests.